ponylang/ponylang-website/content/blog/last-week-in-pony-031421.md

 +++

 We're migrating the Pony Tutorial and Pony Patterns to MkDocs-Material.
 There's a new tool for interactively exploring the Pony AST from a debugger. ponylang/http has been updated.
 <!--more-->

 ## Items of note

-- The [Pony Patterns website](https://patterns.ponylang.io/) and the [Pony tutorial website](https://tutorial.ponylang.io/) have been switched to being built using Hugo to Mkdocs.
+- The [Pony Patterns website](https://patterns.ponylang.io/) and the [Pony tutorial website](https://tutorial.ponylang.io/) have been switched to being built using Hugo to MkDocs.
 With Hugo, we were maintaining our own theme.
-With the switch to Mkdocs, we can use [mkdocs-material](https://github.com/squidfunk/mkdocs-material) that receives far more attention and love than our little handrolled Hugo one.
+With the switch to MkDocs, we can use [MkDocs-material](https://github.com/squidfunk/MkDocs-material) that receives far more attention and love than our little hand rolled Hugo one.
 Take a spin and check them out.
 (Did we mention "dark mode"?)

 - [AST explorer](https://github.com/Trundle/pony-ast-explorer) is a new tool to interactively explore ponyc's *abstract syntax tree*.
 It visualizes the AST in your terminal and you can zoom out to parent nodes or follow data references.
 And it runs directly in GDB or LLDB, so you use it to step through any AST during compilation.